sjl/.plan/README.markdown

 Met with a professor about possible rotation.
 Need to chat with my advisor to see if there's special paperwork I'll need.

+## 2023-10-03

+BS521.
+Confidence intervals.

+BI500.
+Research writing.

+Finally got around to splitting my Vimrc into minimal and extra files, so I can sync the minimal one to servers and not hate myself when trying to edit.
+There's some jank involved around the colorschemes but I think have have something that should work.